supun19/jibri_video_merge/README.md

 - IAM roles with least privilege access
 - CORS configured for web access if needed
 - Versioning enabled for data protection
+- SQS queue with dead letter queue for failed message handling

 ## Troubleshooting